Contributing Gear Editor

 Cons: App can be finicky

-The ProShot Touch case has everything we want in a waterproof phone case with an easy-to-use design.
+The ProShot Dive case has everything we want in a waterproof phone case with an easy-to-use design.
 To use the case, you simply slip in your phone, lock the case, and you’re good to go.
 The touch screen doesn’t work while underwater, but the case comes with a compatible app and once you download it, you can easily switch from photo to video while in the water.

 CHECK PRICE ON AMAZON

-Best for Diving
+Best Waterproof Phone Case for Diving

-SeaLife SportDiver ($350)
+SeaLife SportDiver ($300)

 SeaLife SportDiver phone case